 Horse Whisperer Analysis

-The narrators repetition here is a device in order to emphasise his prior importance to the horse owners.
-In this stanza the narrator regales how he was summoned to help remove horses from a fire.
+The narrator’s repetition here is a device in order to emphasize his prior importance to the horse owners.
+In this stanza, the narrator regales how he was summoned to help remove horses from a fire.
 Once again he does this using a very natural method to get what he wants from the horses.
-We also see the continuing pattern of the description of the horses being kept positive, which helps to emphasise the sort of relationship that the horse whisper has with the animals.
+We also see the continuing pattern of the description of the horses being kept positive, which helps to emphasize the sort of relationship that the horse whisper has with the animals.
 In the second line he describes the type of people he worked for: “stately heads” gives the idea of the people he worked for being well-to-do, wealthy types, probably landowners.
-This is consistent with the type of people one would associate with horse owners in the contemporary world. (although that is a bit of a generalisation).
+This is consistent with the type of people one would associate with horse owners in the contemporary world. (although that is a bit of a generalization).